coolbrg/coolbrg.github.io/_posts/2019-10-11-coaching-rails-girls-ktm.md

 My overall experience of coaching was wonderful at this event.
 I observed that the girls in Nepal have the potential too to meet with the industry expectations.
 Although the numbers were less for the first edition of Rails Girls Kathmandu as compare to the Pune edition, I have a feeling that it will grow as we organize such events in future.

 {% include blogs/ending-note.html
-           para="Looking forward to the next edition of Rails Girls Kathmandu with our more Chelis."
+           para="Looking forward to the next edition of Rails Girls Kathmandu with our more girls."
 %}